 proper fruit tree spacing

-Are you having trouble figuring out the best distance for your fruit ?
-Getting the spacing right is key for your trees' health and how much they produce.
+Are you having trouble figuring out the best distance for your ?
+Getting the spacing right is key for your ' health and how much they produce.
 Many gardeners forget this important step.
 We're here to help you understand why spacing matters and do it right.

 Understanding the Importance of Proper Fruit Tree Spacing